moneybutton/yours-channels/docs/yours-lightning-protocol.md

 - chanId: A 32 character hex string identifying the channel.
 The chanId is set by the channel initiator and must be the same for every message for that channel.

+### MsgError
+- Command: 'error'
+- Arguments:
+  - error: An error string that explains the nature of the error.
+- Explanation: When a fatal error occurs, an error message may be sent.
+Both parties should close the channel when an error message is either sent or received.

 ### MsgOpen
 - Command: 'open'